 Application Deadline April 6, 2019, 11:59pm CST

 Lincoln, Nebraska's first placemaking festival of contemporary art on September 21 and 22, 2019 on P Street from 17 Street to Canopy Street.
-Produced and directed by Robert Ladislas Derr, curated by Matthias Ulrich, in cooperation with and sponsored by the City of Lincoln and Downtown Lincoln Association.
+Produced and directed by Robert Ladislas Derr, curated by Matthias Ulrich, in cooperation with the City of Lincoln.

 Robert Ladislas Derr is a visual artist known for performances from live to intervention and multimedia installations, which have been presented around the world.
 He has organized many events and exhibitions such as William Pope.L’s The Black Factory at the Wexner Center for the Arts.